 A master's thesis is a substantial piece of original research and is typically 50 to 80 pages in length.
-Students who elect to write a thesis must include 6 semester hours of POLS 6970, Thesis Research: Master's, as part of their application for candidacy forms.
+Students who elect to write a thesis must include 6 semester hours of POLS 6970, Thesis Research: Master's, as part of their program of study.
 Thesis hours are counted toward the 30 semester hours required for the degree.
 Thesis students must also take POLS 7004, Research Design.
-Regulations governing the writing, format, and distribution of the thesis are specified in A Handbook for Theses and Dissertations available from the University's Thesis Office (302 Park Building) and students should obtain a copy before beginning their thesis.
+Regulations governing the writing, format, and distribution of the thesis are specified in A Handbook for Theses and Dissertations available from the University's Thesis Office (302 Park Building, https://gradschool.utah.edu/thesis/handbook/) and students should obtain a copy before beginning their thesis.

+10.3.
 Final Oral Defense

 Graduate School policy requires that all master's candidates pass a final oral examination conducted by their supervisory committee.
 This exam covers only the essay or thesis topic and not unrelated course work.
 The completed essay or thesis should be given to all committee members well in advance of the date of the oral defense.
 Graduate School policy specifies that students should submit acceptable drafts to the committee chair at least three weeks in advance, and to the other committee members at least two weeks in advance of the oral defense date.
-If the defense is successful, the committee chair files the "Report of the Final Oral Examination" with the Graduate Program Coordinator.
+If the defense is successful, the committee chair will need to let the Graduate Advisor know to enter the successful defense information in the GTS, and the committee chair will need to approve this in the GTS.
 Students should expect to make additional revisions to their papers after the oral defense in order to put the paper into final approved form.

-Students must be registered for at least three credit hours during the semester in which they defend, even if they defend during the summer.
+Students must be registered for at least three credit hours during the semester in which they defend their final essay, even if they defend during the summer.
 POLS 6980, Faculty Consultation, should be used for this purpose if no further courses or thesis credits are needed.
 Students do not need to be registered after a successful oral defense, even if minor revisions to the essay or thesis are necessary.

-XI.
-Application to PhD Program
+11. Application to PhD Program

 Students in the MA or MS program who want to pursue a PhD immediately after the completion of their master's degree may apply to the PhD program at the end of the semester in which they complete their master's requirements.
 For example, a student who completes the master's requirements during spring semester can apply for the PhD program at the end of that spring semester and, if accepted, begin course work for the PhD in the fall semester.
-This application procedure applies only to students completing the MA or MS degree who meet the continuing registration requirement.
+This application procedure applies only to students completing the MA or MS degree in political science who meet the continuing registration requirement.
 Students completing the MPA degree or students who do not meet the continuing registration requirement must follow the regular application procedures for admission to the Graduate School and the department.